 For Confucius, rituals and traditions are the visible glue that binds society together.
 For virtually every activity, there is a proper way of behaving.
-If we don’t follow these customs, then, in spite of our best intentions, we behave like bumbling fools.
+If we don’t follow these customs, then, despite our best intentions, we behave like bumbling fools.
 He makes this point here:

 Respectfulness without the rules of ritual conduct becomes laborious bustle.
 Carefulness without the rules of ritual conduct becomes timidity.
 Boldness without the rules of ritual conduct becomes insubordination.
 Straightforwardness without the rules of ritual conduct becomes rudeness.
 When those who are in high stations properly perform all their duties to their relations, the people are inspired towards virtue.
 When old friends are not neglected by them, the people are preserved from meanness.
 [Analects, 8.2]

 Here’s an example of how ritual conduct might apply to political life.
 Imagine that, during a city council meeting, I want to propose the development of a new park.
-As I make my case I need to be duly respectful and careful, yet bold and straightforward.
-If I don’t know the rules of ritual conduct, my efforts will be strained, and in the course of the discussion I can too easily either understate my view or inadvertently insult the council members.
+As I make my case, I need to be respectful and careful, yet bold and straightforward.
+If I don’t know the rules of ritual conduct, my efforts will be strained, and in the course of the discussion I might understate my view or unintentionally insult the council members.
 On the other hand, if I am properly skilled in the ritual conduct of business discussions, then I’ll be able to make my case easily and effectively.

 There is both an inward and outward component of ritual conduct.
-The outward component concerns the visible ritual itself.
-The inward component involves having the proper attitude in ritual conduct, rather than simply going through the motions with no thought of their significance.
+The outward component concerns simply the visible ritual itself.
+The inward component, however, involves having the proper attitude when engaged in ritual conduct, rather than simply going through the motions with no thought of their significance.
 Confucius argues that the true development of ritual conduct requires that we subdue ourselves.
 Also, when performing our various duties, it is important that our actions flow from within ourselves, and are not motivated by outward pressures:

 Yen Yuan asked about perfect virtue.
 The Master said, “To subdue one’s self and return to ritual conduct is perfect virtue.
 If a person can for one day subdue himself and return to ritual conduct, all under heaven will attribute perfect virtue to him.
 Is the practice of perfect virtue from a person himself, or is it from others?”
 Yen Yuan said, “I beg to ask the steps of that process.”
 The Master replied, “Do not look at what is contrary to ritual conduct; do not listen to what is contrary to ritual conduct; do not speak what is contrary to ritual conduct; do not make movements which are contrary to ritual conduct.”
 Yen Yuan then said, “Though I am deficient in intelligence and vigor, I will make it my business to practice this lesson.” [ibid, 12.1]

 For Confucius, learning ritual conduct involves active social participation, similar to how we learn any skill or art form through direct involvement.
-Insofar as it is a skill, Confucius groups ritual conduct together with the skills of learning poetry and music.
-What all of these skills have in common is that they involve cultivating a special aesthetic sense of appreciation.
+Insofar as it is a skill, Confucius says that the development of ritual conduct is similar to learning skills such as writing poetry or music.
+What all these skills have in common is that they involve cultivating a special aesthetic sense of appreciation.
 They also refine us, elevate the quality of our lives, and serve as a tool for moral instruction.

 Humaneness and the Superior Person

-The Confucian notion of humaneness (jen), is the attitude of goodness, benevolence, and altruism towards others.
+The Confucian notion of humaneness (jen, wren), is the attitude of goodness, benevolence, and altruism towards others.
 Again, there is a distinction between one’s mere outer expressions of humaneness and one’s inner sense of it: “Fine words and an insinuating appearance are seldom associated with true humaneness” (ibid, 1.3).
-When we think of humane behavior, we think of the various ways that we relate to other people, has Confucius relates here:
+When we think of humane behavior, we think of the various ways that we relate to other people, has Confucius states here: